-I am really excited to spotlight the Grand Canyon as my Featured Travel Destination for the month of March.
+I am really excited to spotlight the Grand Canyon as my Featured Travel Destination this month.
 It’s been a while since I wrote extensively about a national park, and the Grand Canyon is one of the seven natural wonders of the world, so it’s about time we give it some love.

 As with the 9 Things You Didn’t Know About Yellowstone post, you may already know some of these items, but hopefully you’ll pick up a few new facts.

 Interesting and Fun Facts About the Grand Canyon